Invariance principle and non-compact center foliations: Introduction

 \subsection{Consequence (1): Measures of maximal entropy (m.m.e.).}

 The variational principle asserts that the topological entropy of $f$ is equal to the supremum of the entropies of its invariant probabilities.
 When $f$ is partially hyperbolic with one-dimensional center, there exists a probability measure of maximal entropy, i.e. which realizes the supremum~\cite{liao-viana-yang}.
-When the center foliation is a fibration with compact leaves, this has been studied in~\cite{hertz-hertz-tahzibi-ures}.
-For transitive Anosov flows, there exists a unique measure of maximal entropy; Buzzi, Fisher and Tahzibi have studied the properties of the m.m.e. for diffeomorphisms close to their time-one map.
-The following improves~\cite[Theorem~1.1]{buzzi-fisher-tahzibi}.
+The case where the center foliation is a fibration with compact leaves has been studied in~\cite{hertz-hertz-tahzibi-ures}.

-\begin{ltheorem} If $(\phi_t)$ is a transitive Anosov $C^r$ flow ($2\leq r\leq \infty$) on a compact manifold $M$, then there is a $C^1$ open set $\mathcal{U}\subset\Dif^r(M)$ whose closure contains $\phi_1$, such that any $f\in \mathcal{U}$ admits exactly two ergodic measures of maximal entropy: one with positive center exponent and one with negative central exponents; in particular both measures are Bernoulli. \end{ltheorem}
+The case of perturbations of time-one maps of a transitive Anosov flows has been considered by Buzzi, Fisher and Tahzibi~\cite{buzzi-fisher-tahzibi}.
+They showed a dichotomy for diffeomorphisms inside some open sets arbitrarily $C^1$ close to the time-one maps of transitive Anosov flows: either all m.m.e. have vanishing center Lyapunov exponent or there exist exactly two ergodic m.m.e. one with positive and one with negative center Lyapunov exponent.
+Theorem~\ref{thm.MME.An.Fl} above improves this result.

-A natural setting for this result are the already mentioned \emph{discretized Anosov flows}, (also called with \emph{flow type} in~\cite{buzzi-fisher-tahzibi}), i.e. partially hyperbolic diffeomorphisms (1) which are dynamically coherent, (2) whose center foliation is one-dimensional, (3) which act like a flow in the center: there exists $L>0$ such that $f(x)\in \cW^c(x)$ and $d^c(x,f(x))<L$ for each $x\in M$.
+A natural setting for this result are the already mentioned \emph{discretized Anosov flows}, i.e. partially hyperbolic diffeomorphisms (1) which are dynamically coherent, (2) whose center foliation is one-dimensional, (3) which act like a flow in the center: there exists $L>0$ such that $f(x)\in \cW^c(x)$ and $d^c(x,f(x))<L$ for each $x\in M$.

-Margulis has constructed~\cite{Mg70} measures of maximal entropy for the geodesic flow of manifolds with negative curvature: they are obtained from a family of measures carried by the unstable leaves, known as a Margulis system of measures. \cite{buzzi-fisher-tahzibi} extends this construction for $C^2$ discretized Anosov flows whose strong-stable and strong-unstable foliations are minimal: if $\mu$ is a m.m.e. with non-positive center exponent, then its disintegrations $\mu^u$ along the leaves of $\cW^u$ coincide with a system of Margulis measures, implying that $\mu$ has a cs$\times$u-product structure.
+Margulis has constructed~\cite{Mg70} measures of maximal entropy for the geodesic flow of manifolds with negative curvature: they are obtained from a family of measures carried by the unstable leaves, known as a Margulis system of measures.
+In \cite{buzzi-fisher-tahzibi} the authors extend this construction for $C^2$ discretized Anosov flows whose strong-stable and strong-unstable foliations are minimal: if $\mu$ is a m.m.e. with non-positive center Lyapunov exponent, then its disintegration $\mu^u$ along the leaves of $\cW^u$ coincide with a system of Margulis measures; these measures are quasi invariant by $cs$-holonomies, and as a consequence $\mu$ has a local cs$\times$u-product structure.